AFOS product HWOSJU

 .DAY ONE...Today and Tonight

-surf zone of all the US Virgin Islands.
+surf zone across most local beaches.
 Isolated stronger rip

 channels.